antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 ### [x.x] Where Appropriate, resources **SHOULD** use `created_at` and `modified_at` timestamps

-The created at timestamp **SHOULD** be set when the object is first created and **SHOULD NOT** change.
-The modified at timestamp **SHOULD** change whenever a resource is modified.
+A "created at" timestamp **SHOULD** be set when the object is first created and **SHOULD NOT** change.
+A "modified at" timestamp **SHOULD** change whenever a resource is modified.

-There may be resources where using these attributes don't make sense, in such cases they **SHOULD NOT** be used, as this may create confusion.
+There may be resources where using these attributes doesn't make sense, in such cases they **SHOULD NOT** be used, as this may create confusion.

 Sources: